ConsenSys/doc.pantheon/docs/Reference/Pantheon-API-Methods.md

 **Returns**

-`result` : *QUANTITY* - Hexadecimal integer representing the index of the block that the client is currently processing.
+`result` : *QUANTITY* - Hexadecimal integer representing the index corresponding to the block number of the current chain head.

 !!! example